Visa name

 - •Last month's payslip and 3 months of bank statements

-Best suited for: High earners from high-tax jurisdictions who want zero personal income tax · Finance, tech, and consulting professionals with flexible employers · Entrepreneurs willing to also use the UAE free zone company structures
+Best suited for: High earners from high-tax jurisdictions who want zero personal income tax · Finance, tech, and consulting professionals with flexible employers · Entrepreneurs who also want to use UAE free-zone company structures

 How much you need